jnozzi/cocoadev.com/markdown/NSWindow.md

 Newbie Question:

-I have been working on using [[CGCaptureAllDisplays and I want to set the level of my window above that of General/CGSheildingWindow...
+I have been working on using [[CGCaptureAllDisplays and I want to set the level of my window above that of CGSheildingWindow...

 Heres what I've done...

-[window setLevel: General/CGShieldingWindowLevel() + 1];
+[window setLevel: CGShieldingWindowLevel() + 1];

 However I am apprently ment to set window like this...

-General/NSWindow *window = ... your window ...;
+NSWindow *window = ... your window ...;

 What do i put in the ... your window ... bit?

---General/TomLynch
+--TomLynch

 ----

 This just means you need to obtain a reference to your window.
-If you have an General/IBOutlet set up that points to your window, you don't even need that line ... just use the name of your outlet.
+If you have an IBOutlet set up that points to your window, you don't even need that line ... just use the name of your outlet.
 For example, if you have this in your header:

  IBOutlet NSWindow * myWindow;